Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Requirments

-The following requirements is identified for the new event architecture in
+The following requirements is identified for the new event architecture in Altinn 3.

-- It should be possible to subscribe to a specific type of events.
+- It should be possible to subscribe to a specific type of event.
 (Example alls ProcessComplete events for a given app)
 - It should be possible to go at least one year back.
 - The consumer will keep track of which events the consumer has processed
 - It should be possible to check
 - The architecture should be able to list feed for 5.000.000 users and 1.000.000 businesses
-- The architecture should support more than 1000 subscribers
+- The architecture should support more than 1000 publishers
-- The architecture should support all
+- The architecture should support more than 250.000.000 events a year.

+TODO: Verify requirements

 See also [Referansearkitektur for datautveksling](https://doc.difi.no/nasjonal-arkitektur/nab_referanse_arkitekturer_datautveksling/#overskrift-grunnleggende-publisering)

 ## Proposed Event Architecture

-To reduce complexity for clients and reduce lock-in to a specific product the proposed solutions is to build a event component in Altinn Platform.
+To reduce complexity for clients and reduce lock-in to a specific product the proposed solutions are to build an event component in Altinn Platform and not use products like Kafka or Azure Event Hub.

 The Event Component will expose REST-APIS.

 ### API Structure

-The API's will be structured so the URLs are filtered quieries in to the events
+The API's will be structured so the URLs are filtered queries into the events storage

 #### Instances events for Org